BALTEX

 AMBER

-This page will compile a comprehensive list of accessible meteorological, climatological, hydrological, oceanographical and environmental data from the entire Baltic Sea basin.
+This page displays a list of accessible distributed meteorological, climatological, hydrological, oceanographical and environmental data bases from the entire Baltic Sea basin.
 Some data are easily accessible through the linked web sites, others require a registration procedure.
-The list is just being set up and constanly growing, and any suggestions for new links are welcome (send to baltex@gkss.de).
+The list is subject to constant updates, so suggestions for new links are welcome (send to baltex@hzg.de).

 World Data Center for Climate (WDCC)